mfkiwl/CPLD_Programmer-Xc2c64a/CommandLine/Readme.md

 # Commandline Code
-Mostly for testing Xilinx IMPACT softare at the command line.
+Mostly for testing Xilinx IMPACT software at the command line.